shrinet/Interesting-Interview-Algorithm/README.md

 # Interesting-Interview-Algorithm
-These algorithm I found interesting and worthy of repo
+These algorithms I found interesting and worthy of repo

 ## Encryption
 ## sliding window malware
+## Short a string words based on their last letters